-Once a library for nearly 20,000 'books' this site with impressive Corinthian columns eventually was home to Christian churches and Turkish houses until the 19th century.
+Once a library for nearly 20,000 'books' this site with impressive Corinthian columns eventually became home to Christian churches and turkish houses until the 19th century.

 Built right above the ancient city and a metro station, this is practically the heart of Athens right by the old town, where there are dozens of shops for clothes, shoes and souvenirs (‘flea market’), restaurants and cafés.
 Definitely the place to be!

-The Agora, known as the birthplace of Democracy, is where you can see the best-preserved temple in Greece, the parliament of the Athenian Democracy and the place where Socrates taught and was executed in the 5th century BC.
+The Agora, known as the 'birthplace of Democracy', is where you can see the parliament of the Athenian Democracy, the best-preserved temple in Greece and the place where Socrates taught and was executed in the 5th century BC.

 The Acropolis is built on a slippery rocky hill and can be difficult for people with walking issues.